-Again, something that’s traditionally baked for any special occasion, while the sarmale are boiling.
-It was my wife’s first try and they were delicious, even though she used too much filling, so they cracked open during the baking.
+Again, something that’s usually baked for any special occasion, while the sarmale are boiling.
+It was my wife’s first try and they were delicious (back in 2014), even though she used too much filling, so they cracked open during the baking.

 PS: If this article tickled your appetite and made you hungry, then you should definitely NOT look at my article of 20 traditional Romanian dishes you must try at least once in your life.